 A recent poll by Blue Core Research shows an interesting pattern in cybersecurity budgets.
-About half of the companies (47%) increased their cybersecurity budget, but the other half had a negative trend.
-From the companies with a negative trend, about a quarter has the budget remain the same, half had some decrease in the budget and the last quarter had a significant reduction.
+About half of the companies (47%) increased their cybersecurity budget, while the other half had a negative trend.
+Within the negative trend, about a quarter had no changes in their budget, half had some decrease, and the last quarter had a significant reduction.

-This is inline with other polls that indicate that while IT budgets are shrinking, cybersecurity budgets are fairing well and often increase.
-The reduction in half the companies is a result of general economic conditions and the fiscal reality that companies cannot invest more.
+Other polls indicate that while IT budgets are shrinking, cybersecurity budgets fare well and often increase.
+The combined picture suggests companies with increased cyber spending do so despite economic conditions.
+That reduction or frozen cyber investments are a result of general economic conditions and the fiscal reality that companies cannot invest more.

-The increase in almost half the companies is a result of the heightened concern about cybersecurity and the threat it poses to the business.
-That is inline with the tsunami of data breaches regularly observed all over the world.
-The problem is massive and companies are willing to invest in it even when money is scarce.
+The increase in almost half the companies comes from heightened concern about cybersecurity and its threat to the business.
+That is in line with the tsunami of data breaches we regularly observe.
+The problem is massive, and companies are willing to invest even when money is scarce.

 Takeaways

-There’s several important takeaways.
-First, is that money isn’t plentiful even when budgets show some increase.
-There’s a significant risk that budgets will shrink during the year as a result of necessity and conserving funds is either mandated by a smaller budget or advisable given the uncertain outlook.
+There are two important takeaways.
+First, money isn’t plentiful even when budgets show some increase.
+There is a significant risk that budgets will shrink out of necessity.
+Conserving funds is either mandated by a smaller budget or advisable given the uncertain outlook.

 The second important takeaway is that the results are unsatisfactory.
-Companies invest more despite unfavorable economic conditions because they must have better results.
-They need cybersecurity to provide protection and the only way for them to do it is by providing more resources.
+Companies invest more despite unfavorable economic conditions because they must achieve better results.
+In their view, cybersecurity needs to provide better protection, and the only way to do it is by providing more resources.
 But they don’t feel safe.
 They don’t believe they are well protected.
-Which is understandable given the constant data breaches everywhere.
+And that is understandable given the constant data breaches everywhere.

 Actions